maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 ## VII.
 Conclusion

+The purpose of this paper is not to provide new definitions, but to leave the battlefield of definitional competition.

+Accordingly, this paper is descriptive rather than normative.
+It does not answer "what kind of goodness is good" or "what is a good life"—these questions belong to normative ethics, beyond the boundaries of this paper's descriptive framework.

 Goodness, virtue, and justice are not definable objects of certainty.
 They are directional signals locked by systems during operations, pointing toward the system's own maintenance and operational continuity.
 Their content shifts with boundary conditions, and their validity ceases with the termination of operations.

 This paper does not provide definitions for them.
 It only describes how they operate, how they change, how they fail, and how they are reconstituted.

+These three concepts have structural descriptions (pointing to directional signals, behavioral alignment, signal alignment), but no content-based definitions (what they specifically are).

 This paper's posture is itself an operation: not locking, not defining, not preserving.